 Your invoice should show your legal name or business name, address, tax number or VAT identification number where applicable, client details, invoice number, invoice date, service description, service period, amount, currency, VAT treatment, payment terms, and payment details.

 If you use the Austrian small-business VAT exemption, do not charge VAT.
 It is common to include a note that the invoice is exempt under the small-business regulation.
-If you are VAT registered, your invoices need the correct VAT rate or reverse-charge wording, depending on client location and transaction type.
+If you are VAT registered, your invoices need the correct Austrian VAT rate, exemption statement, out-of-scope treatment, or reverse-charge wording, depending on client location, B2B or B2C status, and transaction type.

 For foreign clients, make the currency clear.
 If you invoice in USD, GBP, CHF, or another currency, keep a EUR conversion record for your books and tax return.
 Save platform statements from Flexhire, Wise, Payoneer, Stripe, Upwork, Fiverr, your bank, or any other payment provider.